rezalas/AirBasix/README.md

 ```

-After that just run the following command
+After that just run the following command or schedule a wix cronjob to do it for you.

 ```js
 ManualUpdate();